bmatheny/dotfiles/README.md

 # Installation

-Look at `config.sh`.
+Look at `install.sh`.
 This is old and needs to be updated.
 I'm hoping this will all be handled via the normal chezmoi flow.

 # TODO items

 * Could move SSH configs (private keys) into 1password or something similar
 * Make prezto, git, vim configurations not depend on my stuff; allow them to be extended
+    * For gems, homebrew, etc look at my own file but allow it to be extended as well
+    * Update those scripts to be templates that get the hash of files (mine and user)
+* Read TODO items in scripts
+* Document relationship between scripts.
+When do they execute?
+On a first run, what executes and in what order?
+In a 'normal' run, what executes and in what order?
+* Handle HTTP/HTTP proxy early
+* Linux support
+* xcode install/select support for macos